Do you wish to include foreign content into your export credit cover?

 Extended 49-plus rule within the framework of the Special Renewable Energies Initiative

 Cover is available under the Federal Government export credit insurance scheme for transactions in the field of renewable energies that include up to 70 % foreign-sourced goods or services.
 Furthermore, the Special Renewable Energies Initiative provides for greater flexibility in financing local costs.

 If the proportion of foreign-sourced goods and local costs exceed 49 %, you can get a non-binding indication of whether export credit cover can be granted even before submitting an application by making an informal preliminary inquiry, which is free of charge.
 Making a preliminary inquiry is, of course, voluntary and not a prerequisite for submitting an application for cover.
 The advantage for you is that you gain planning security already early on during the negotiation phase preceding the conclusion of a business transaction.

 To make a preliminary inquiry, please send us an email with a project outline.
 This project outline should include:

 - reasons for the high proportion of foreign content

 - importance of the project for you as exporter and your operations in Germany

-The next step will be that we check the reasons given to explain why the rate of 49% is exceeded.
-If necessary, you will be given the opportunity to present the specific project circumstances at the Ministry for Economic Affairs and Energy.
+The next step will be that we check the reasons given to explain why the rate of 49 % is exceeded.
+If necessary, you will be given the opportunity to present the specific project circumstances at the Ministry for Economic Affairs and Climate Action.
 Once the facts and circumstances have been examined, you will get a written indication of the amount of foreign content eligible for cover.
 However, the final decision will be taken by the Interministeral Committee after you have submitted a formal application for cover..